Student Submission Information: FAQ

 Students submitting to ScholarWorks retain copyright of their work, which means that the work may be submitted for publication elsewhere.
 Journals typically require that manuscripts submitted for publication have not been previously published elsewhere.
 Please note that some journals may consider a work published if it is posted to an institutional repository like ScholarWorks.
 However, many other journals are happy to publish works that have been shared through an institutional repository.
 Students who feel that they may wish to submit their work to a journal for publication should talk to their sponsoring faculty member and to the repository manager.
 Works can be embargoed while an author is seeking publication (see above), and many journals allow specific versions of works accepted for publication to be included in repositories.

-Contact the repository manager: Melissa Correll, Assistant Professor and Information Literacy and Instruction Librarian
+Contact the repository manager: Melissa Correll, Assistant Professor and Student Success Librarian